siscomando/webapp/README.md

   ]
 }
 ```
-The POST's data dispatched by url attribute must contain:
+The POST's data dispatched by url attribute is:
 ```
 			body: content of the message
 			register: ticket to associate comment at issue
 			author: the pk from user logged
 ```
+Your backend must contain a view to handling this data.